PythonATeam/PythonClass/README.txt

 Our flow to do this is as follows:
 1) Execute scraper.py to generate the output file with our data from the web scraping. (data.txt)
 2) Execute conversion2.py to generate a sql script to update our database with our newly scraped data. (insert2.sql)
-3) Through our MySQL terminal run the command ìsource insert2.sqlî to execute the script.
+3) Through our MySQL terminal run the command ‚Äúsource insert2.sql‚Äù to execute the script.

 URL: http://tilted4.pythonanywhere.com